-An offer based on a gas-input price of \$10/GJ is consistent with WEM Rule 2.16A.1 2.16C.6A and would be an Economic Price Offer, and would be consistent with the provision of WEM Rule 2.16D.1(a)(iii), even though it exceeds the cost of fuel incurred by the generator in purchasing fuel under its LTTOP fuel contract.
-It is not would not result in an Irregular Price Offer under WEM Rule 2.16C.6(c), (d).
+An offer based on a gas-input price of \$10/GJ is consistent with WEM Rule 2.16C.6A and would be an Economic Price Offer, and would be consistent with WEM Rule 2.16D.1(a)(iii), even though it exceeds the cost of fuel incurred by the generator in purchasing fuel under its LTTOP fuel contract.
+It would not result in an Irregular Price Offer under WEM Rule 2.16C.6(c), (d).

 Given a choice, a profit-maximising Market Participant would use its opportunity cost of fuel as the fuel-input-cost of its LTTOP contract was in the money and the Market Participant could sell its fuel to other users for a higher price than its take-or-pay contract price.
-This is consistent with WEM Rules 2.16A.1\2.16C.6A and 2.16D.1(a)(iii).
+This is consistent with WEM Rules 2.16C.6A and 2.16D.1(a)(iii).